10 Epic Man Cave Ideas

 7. Home Bar

 With a home bar, happy hour can happen at home.
 All you need to create yours is a bar counter with barstools and a place to store your glasses and bottles of liquor.
+Check out these bar cart ideas for decor inspiration.

 A mini fridge can store beers and mixers along with such drink garnishes as limes, olives and cherries.
 If your bar doesn’t include storage for glassware and mixologist tools, consider getting a bar cart, cabinet or bookshelf to hold and display everything you need for a functioning bar.